 Idolized artists include Jon Muth, Charles Vess, Brian Froud, Maxfield Parish, and Archibald Knox.
 Cari had the honor of being invited to Ireland for the summer of 2000, to work as the artist for an archaeology dig.
 The Ballykilcline Project, centered in Strokestown, Co.
 Roscommon, gave her the opportunity to reconstruct artifacts by sketching, create promotional paintings of the dig site, and also to further her own research into Celtic art and mythology.

-Current and past published works include book illustrations for Interweave Press, Penguin/Pearson Books, Llewellyn Publications, Chronicle Books), designing for Irish Dance dresses, jewelry designs and other commissioned works.
+Cari is one of the foremost artists of the Celtic art genre.
+Published works include books for Dover Publishing, Interweave Press, Penguin/Pearson Books, Llewellyn Publications, Chronicle Books), and many others.
 Her work has been featured in design magazines and she has had gallery exhibitions in Calgary, Toronto, Indiana, Florida, Michigan, Wisconsin, Oregon, Japan, London, and New York.
 Cari has sold worldwide, and her artwork appears in private collections in Canada, Europe, Japan, and the United States.

 Please check into the F.A.Q. list for answers to some common questions about how and why she creates Celtic art, or check the Press Release Page for the latest shows and interviews!
 If you would like to be notified via E-mail of new artwork added to this site, don't forget to use the mailing list sign up form in red to the left!